5 Fun Tips for a Simple Christmas Focused on Christ

 As my kids got older, a Karaoke machine was brought in for entertainment.

 We pray, spend time together, and express gratitude.
-Now our family goes on a long walk and participation is required!
+Now our family goes on a long walk, and everyone must participate!

 Family sharing time requires little effort.
 It is a great way to have intentional time and conversation with those we love and fits the definition of a simple Christmas tradition.

-#5 For a Simple Christmas Plan an Experience Gift
+#5 A Simple Christmas: Plan an Experience Gift

-After a quick Christmas lunch, we grabbed our suitcases and headed out for a few days.
-I was worried they would be disappointed but it was a wonderful time together and they did not miss getting gifts. (well, most of them didn’t!)
+After a quick Christmas lunch, we grabbed our bags and headed out for a few days.
+I was worried they would be disappointed, but it was a wonderful time together, and they did not miss getting gifts.
+(Well, most of them didn’t!)

 Children-simple CHRISTMAS

-I hope you enjoyed reading these 5 tips on celebrating a simple Christmas with family.
+I hope you enjoyed these five tips for celebrating a simple Christmas with family.

 A simple Christmas can be accomplished in many ways; what matters most is that we intentionally focus on Jesus during this special time of year.